Mildred Burke: Legacy

-Mildred Burke introduced women's wrestling to several countries, including almost every state of the United States, Canada, Cuba, Mexico and some parts of the Orient: Japan, Hong Kong, Macao and the Philippines.
+Mildred Burke introduced women's wrestling to several countries, including almost every state of the United States, Canada, Cuba, Mexico, and parts of Asia, including Japan, Hong Kong, Macao, and the Philippines.
 All Japan Women's Pro-Wrestling (AJW) bought the legal rights of the WWWA World Championship from her and later created the WWWA World Tag Team Championship, in 1971 and the All Pacific Championship, in 1977.

-In 2002, she was posthumously inducted into the Professional Wrestling Hall of Fame.

-On April 2, 2016, Burke was posthumously inducted into the WWE Hall of Fame as a "Legacy" member.
+In 2002, she was posthumously inducted into the Professional Wrestling Hall of Fame., and in 2016, Burke inducted into the WWE Hall of Fame as a "Legacy" member.

 On August 17, 2018, NWA's owner Billy Corgan acquired Burke's original title belt and presented it on August 28, at NWA EmPowerrr.
 The NWA World Women's Championship is also referred to as "The Burke".